Systemicdrift/nats-jetstream/README.md

 # Simple nats-jestream app

-Simple app to demonstrate use of docker/kubernetes, python/uv and nat-jetstream message queue
+Simple app to demonstrate use of docker/kubernetes, python/uv and nat-jetstream message queue.
+Built with the help of ChatGPT.

 ## Dependencies
 [UV](https://docs.astral.sh/uv/)